skx/e-comments/README.md

     <div id="comments"></div>

-You're free to restyle the comments, via edits to the `/css/e-comments.css` file, and I'm happy to accept updated themes/styles.
+The `discussion()` method accepts two arguments:

-Currently the "Reply to Comments" form is hardcoded in the javascript, which makes editing that more of a pain than it should be.
-In the future we'll allow you to point to your own form.
+* The URL of the comment-server you've got running, including the ID of the discussion to include.

-The `discussion()` method accepts a single argument, the URL of the comment-server you've got running.
-Including the ID of the discussions to include.
+* An optional hash of options, which is used for customization.

-So one page might have:
+For example one page might include comments like so:

         discussion( "http://server.name/comments/home" );